 Nested Refinements.
-To support dynamic keys, we adopt the System D primitives [8] for (functional) dictionary operations, shown in the first four lines of the file objects.dref (Figure 3).
+To support dynamic keys, we adopt the System D primitives [9] for (functional) dictionary operations, shown in the first four lines of the file objects.dref (Figure 5).
 The primitive function application get d k retrieves the key k from dictionary d, where sel(d, k) describes the exact binding as a value in the refinement logic; set d k y produces a new dictionary that extends d with a binding for k, shadowing previous bindings, if any, where upd(d, k, y) describes the new dictionary; del d k produces a new dictionary with a binding removed, using the logical symbol bot (distinct from all source-level values) to denote its absence; and mem d k indicates the presence or absence of a binding, where we write the abbreviation $has(d, k) \stackrel{\circ}{=} sel(d, k) \neq bot$.

 The key innovation of nested refinements in System D allows syntactic type terms U (like function types) to be written within refinement formulas using an uninterpreted "has-type" predicate x :: U, while staying within the decidable McCarthy theory of arrays [27].
-The has-type predicate allows System D to describe dictionaries that map dynamic keys to arbitrary values.7 For example, we write $\{Dict(\nu) \land sel(\nu, k) :: Bool \rightarrow Bool\}$ to describe a dictionary d with key k that binds a boolean-to-boolean function, and $\{\nu = upd(d, "g", 4)\}$ to describe a dictionary d' that is just like d but with an additional binding.
-We refer the reader to [8] for the technical development of nested refinements.
+The has-type predicate allows System D to describe dictionaries that map dynamic keys to arbitrary values.
+For example, we write $\{Dict(\nu) \land sel(\nu, k) :: Bool \rightarrow Bool\}$ to describe a dictionary d with key k that binds a boolean-to-boolean function, and $\{\nu = upd(d, "g", 4)\}$ to describe a dictionary d' that is just like d but with an additional binding.
+Prior approaches such as [5] were limited to dynamic keys that store first-order (non-function) values.
+We refer the reader to [9] for the technical development of nested refinements.

 Mutability and Dynamic Keys.
 The combination of nested refinements and strong updates allows us to precisely track objects with dynamic keys despite the presence of imperative updates.
 Consider the desugaring of our example above; we omit the assertions for clarity.

+'''

 1 let x = ref (ref {"f": 1}) in

 2 x := set (deref (deref x)) "g" 2;

 3 x := del (deref (deref x)) "f";

 4 let k = "h" in

 5 x := set (deref (deref x))

 6 (coerceToStr (deref k)) 3;

+'''